 Café Anzengruber is a little outside the center of Vienna and a local favorite.
 A good friend who used to live in Vienna told me this was the place to go for great schnitzel in a cool, not touristy setting.
 There isn’t a lot of choice on the menu here, but what they serve is done really well.
 Go here for schnitzel or goulash and nice Austrian beers.
 The menu is only in German, but the staff was friendly and helpful during our visit.
 Bell and I both ordered schnitzels there, which are massive, so bring an appetite too.

 If you have a hankering for Hungarian food in Vienna, head to Illona Stuberl.
 This cozy restaurant in the center of Vienna draws an international crowd, but the service and food are very good and well priced.
-Established a couple decades ago by Hungarian immigrants with a touching personal story, this is a restaurant we would return to.
+Established a couple of decades ago by Hungarian immigrants with a touching personal story, this is a restaurant we would return to.

 Need assistance planning a trip to Vienna or elsewhere?
 Contact me at firstname.lastname@example.org or leave a comment below!

 Disclosure: This article contains some affiliate links.
 We receive a small commission when you book or sign up through certain links and it costs you nothing extra.
 Thanks for using them!